-I never met a deviled egg I didn’t like, however, this is not your mama’s recipe!
-I discovered these delicious deviled eggs with bacon years ago in the book Special Occasions by John Hadamuscin.
-The horseradish and vinegar in this recipe gives them a tangy kick, while melted butter and bacon make them rich and indulgent.
+I discovered these delicious deviled eggs with bacon many years ago in the book Special Occasions by John Hadamuscin.
+This recipe has horseradish and vinegar in it which gives them a tangy kick.
+Melted butter and bacon make them rich and indulgent!

 Go ahead and try it.
 Your friends & family will thank you!